Phil-Slater/aural_connectors/README.md

 # aural_connectors
 ## Purpose of the app:
-   Allow users to find concerts nearby.
+   Allows users to find concerts nearby.
 ## How to use:
    ### Perform a Search